lorensen/VTKExamples/src/Instructions/ForDevelopers.md

     git remote add upstream https://github.com/lorensen/VTKExamples
     ```

 6. Before adding your examples, sync your repository with the VTKExamples repository.
-Remember that in order to run the following commands you need to be in the **VTKExamples** directory.
+Remember that to run the following commands, you need to be in the **VTKExamples** directory.

     ```
     git fetch upstream